 - Floral flavour—add ground green cardamom to the mix

 Making hot cocoa mix from scratch is so easy.
-All you have to do is combine the ingredients in a bowl and whisk them together for a few minutes until they are evenly combined.
+All you have to do is combine the ingredients and store them for later.
+Here's how:

+Step 2: Transfer the hot cocoa mix to airtight jars (image 5) to store it in a cool dry place for later.
 Once you've whisked together all the ingredients, transfer the mixture to jars to store them.
-You can add pretty labels and ribbons to decorate your jars of homemade drink mix.
-It makes a great edible gift for Christmas or Valentine's day.
+You can decorate the jars with pretty labels and ribbons.
+It makes a great edible gift for Christmas or Valentine's Day!

-Hot cocoa is made with boiling water!
-Give a freshly made cup a few minutes to cool down before drinking.
+- Hot cocoa is made with boiling water!
+Give a freshly made cup of cocoa a few minutes to cool down slightly before drinking.
 Otherwise, you may burn your lips or your tongue!

 📖 Recipe